rural literacy leaders header

 Ongoing Coaching & Support

-Throughout the year, you’ll strengthen your ability to lead instructional improvement through individualized coaching, implementation support, school visits, and collaborative planning grounded in your school’s goals and realities.
+Throughout the year, leaders strengthen their ability to lead instructional improvement through individualized coaching, implementation support, school visits, and collaborative planning grounded in their school’s goals and realities.

 Peer Learning